Qovery/qovery-client-javascript/docs/ProjectSecretApi.md

 ## createProjectSecretAlias

-> SecretResponse createProjectSecretAlias(projectId, secretId, opts)
+> Secret createProjectSecretAlias(projectId, secretId, opts)

 Create a secret alias at the project level